 15) Bliss out in the tub.
-Prepare beforehand for a romantic bath.
+Plan for some quiet, intimate bath time together, complete with amenities!
 Think rose petals, massage oils and candles, as well as sponges or loofahs to wash each other with.
 Just turn the water on and enjoy.

 16) Relax!
 Realize the pressure is off.
 Take the time to talk about your amazing day.
 Get romantic; make out the way you did when you first met.
 All of this will make the sex more intimate and thrilling.